 Funerals are an important part of the bereavement process, which includes acknowledging your loss and expressing your sadness.
 They are a way of showing your love and respect for the deceased; it is a celebration of their life.

-The leaflet aims to provide advice and help from ‘registering a death’ to ‘arranging a funeral’ in the United Kingdom, and lists useful contact details and where you can get more information.
+The Arranging A Funeral leaflet aims to provide advice and help, from registering a death to arranging a funeral, in the United Kingdom, and lists useful contact details and where you can get more information.

 Congratulations to cemetery operative Ste Thomas, who has passed the national Crematorium Technicians Training Scheme and received his certificate of proficiency.